-- You are required to check payees against OFAC compliance checklists. - OFAC lists countries, groups and individuals with which U.S. Companies are not permitted to send or receive funds - The Bank must protect itself by informing every client that it is against the law to send debit or credit entries to
+- You are required to check payees against OFAC compliance checklists. - OFAC lists countries, groups and individuals with which U.S. Companies are not permitted to send or receive funds. - The Bank must inform every client that it is against the law to send debit or credit entries to OFAC-blocked entities. - You may check the OFAC SDN list at: http://sdnsearch.ofac.treas.gov

-OFAC-blocked entities.

-• You may check the OFAC SDN list at: http://sdnsearch.ofac.treas.gov